AliceO2Group/AliceO2/prodtests/full-system-test/README.md

 * `EXTINPUT`: Receive input from raw FMQ channel instead of running o2-raw-file-reader.
   * 0: `dpl-workflow.sh` can run as standalone benchmark, and will read the input itself.
   * 1: To be used in combination with either `datadistribution.sh` or `raw-reader.sh` or with another DataDistribution instance.
+* `CTFINPUT`: Read input from CTF ROOT file.
+This option is incompatible to EXTINPUT=1.
+The CTF ROOT file can be stored via SAVECTF=1.
 * `NHBPERTF`: Time frame length (in HBF)
 * `GLOBALDPLOPT`: Global DPL workflow options appended to o2-dpl-run.
 * `EPNPIPELINES`: Set default EPN pipeline multiplicities.